-When you click into the details of an item on the Variance page, you can see how many sales there were for each POS Item it is an ingredient in.
+When you click into the details of an item on the Variance page, it shows how many sales there were for each POS Item it's an ingredient in.

 To refresh your sales data:

-- Go to the Sales page on the WISK Web Portal
+Go to the Sales page on the WISK Web Portal

-- Click the refresh button that shows when your data was last updated
+Click the refresh button that shows when your data was last updated

-If you have a real-time sales integration, you may notice a large gap of sales in an inventory period.
+If you have a real-time sales integration, you may notice a large gap of missing sales in an inventory period.

 When reviewing the sales for an item, you want to make sure that you have added recipes to all of your POS Items, and that the recipes are correct.